-The data for the first three quarters of 2018 are not promising, and the number of real estate transactions has declined compared to 2017.
+The data for the first three quarters of 2018 are not promising.
+The number of real estate transactions has declined compared to 2017.

-The average residential prices in the first quarter of 2018 was also 7.2% less than that of in the 1st quarter of 2017, according to Savills.
+On top of that, the average residential prices in the first quarter of 2018 was 7.2% lower compared to 2017, according to Savills.

 - Business Bay with 1,934 transactions

 - Al Merkadh with 1,262 transactions

 The latest news for the office sector are not promising either as the vacancy rates increased by 10% in the second and third quarter of 2018.

 During the second quarter of 2017, vacancy rates decreased by “only” 7%.
 With increasing vacancy rates, we also see an increased supply of office space, that will continue throughout 2019.

 Other interesting data about Dubai’s real estate market in 2018

 Below I’ve included additional information from reports covering Q2-Q3 2018 by JLL:

 - In Q2 2018, there was a 5.5% decline in sales price for apartments and a 6.8% decline for villas, compared to 2017